 - address any unintended consequences.

-Many proposals needed significant changes being made to our IT systems, with 3 being adopted as digital exemplars and others needing a change to legislation.
+Many proposals needed significant changes being made to our IT systems, with 3 proposals adopted as digital exemplars and others needing a change to legislation.
 This mammoth task involved the efforts of many including stakeholders, businesses, motorists, policy, project and IT officials, economists and lawyers.
 From the outset we recognised that all proposals required a deep understanding of users’ needs and that extensive engagement and collaboration was essential.

 Where are we now?